bitstarr/new-build-process/readme.md

 ### Watch / Browsersync / LiveReload

 Of course, I don't want to trigger the automation manually after every file-safe.
 So there needs to be a watch job.
-Also including some live relaoding and BroserSync for multi device testing would be very nice.
+Also including some live relaoding or BrowserSync for multi device testing would be very nice.

 ## Going from gulp to pure node